 A sewer check valve is a very simple and relatively inexpensive device.
 It is meant to hold back most backwater for a period of a few hours, it does not hold back 100% of stormwater.
 It is a much simpler installation, but must be done correctly and it usually requires repositioning your house trap and fresh air inlet.
 A typical sewer check valve installation will cost between $3,500.00 and $4,000.00, which typically also includes a new house trap and access pit.

 Expert Sewer Repair and Sewer Line Replacement

-The year 2021 actually marks our 69th consecutive year in business under the same family guidance.
-As we have grown, we have become increasingly dependent upon a “Team First” approach.
-What helps ensure a continuation of our high standards, overall integrity, and high company morale, is that same team approach.
 Complete client satisfaction has always been the number one goal at Balkan Sewer And Water Main.
 That is why we are NYC’s largest and most trusted sewer and water main service in New York City.
 Simply put, if it’s plumbing, and it’s underground, we do it.
-For almost 70 years, and for over 70,000 New Yorkers to date, Balkan is “The Team You Trust”.
+For over 70 years, and for over 90,000 New Yorkers to date, Balkan is “The Team You Trust”.